-It is strongly recommended that you use an antistatic wrist strap and a conductive foam pad when installing and removing printed circuit boards.
+Concurrent Computer Corporation strongly recommends that you use an antistatic wrist strap and a conductive foam pad when installing and removing printed circuit boards.

 Configuring the Adapter Cards

 There are no jumpers to configure on the PCI adapter card.

 VME adapter card jumper configuration should take place before the VME adapter card is installed, or when the current settings of the VMEbus attributes that are controlled by the VME adapter card jumpers need to be changed.